TODO ou CADA?

 CADA = each

-The word CADA is invariable, that is, it does not exist in the feminine, masculine or plural forms.
+The word CADA is invariable, that is, there are no feminine, masculine, or plural forms.
 This word can also be used in many different contexts.
 Let's see a list of the most common uses:

 1. CADA UM (each one) means any person, anything, or each person, each thing individually.